BrooksResearchGroup-UM/FastMBAR/docs/source/butane_PMF.rst

 system so that we can use the biasing potential in the following umbrella sampling.
 Adding a biasing potential to a system is very easy in OpenMM.
 We don't have to change any source code of OpenMM.
-All we need to do is to tell OpenMM the formula of the biasing potential and degree of freedome we want to add the biasing potential to.
+All we need to do is to tell OpenMM the formula of the biasing potential and degree of freedom we want to add the biasing potential to.

 .. code-block:: python